radapdal/process/webdevelopmentworkflow.md

 This workflow aims to:

-- remove guesswork and constant recycling of tasks by adding a Definition phase so that management, developer, and QA are on the same page
+- Remove guesswork, constant recycling of tasks, and instill Test-First philosophy by adding a Definition phase so that management, developer, and QA are on the same page before an issue is even started.
-- reduce QA issues and back-and-forth delay in communication by means of QA Demos
+- Provide a more accurate estimate on tasks via Points system.
-- promote discussion and eliminate miscommunication of requirements by having Daily Standup meetings and Backlog grooming
+- Reduce QA issues and back-and-forth delay in communication by means of QA Demos.
-- improve on previous and future work by means of Retrospectives and Sprint Meetings
+- Promote discussion and eliminate miscommunication of requirements by having Daily Standup meetings and Backlog grooming.
-- provide a more accurate estimate on tasks via Points system
+- Improve on previous and future work by means of Sprint Retrospectives and Sprint Meetings